Anantara Chiang Mai Resort

 Jules Maury (Staff)

 The Anantara is a city hotel however its location on the river, amazing living wall of greenery on the Spa, incredible pool lit by flares at night and Thai and Indian restaurant housed in the old colonial teak building that used to be the home of the British Consulate, all give this hotel a unique character and style.
-Sitting on the banks of the river by candlelight watching the bridge change color with an incredible light show whilst sampling the most wonderful Thai food and wine as a great way to start our trip to Chiangmai.
+Sitting on the banks of the river by candlelight watching the bridge change colour with an incredible light show whilst sampling the most wonderful Thai food and wine as a great way to start our trip to Chiangmai.

 Clare Barratt (Staff)